 The Minstrel’s blessing is Perfect Pitch: a Minstrel changeling can spend a point of Glamour to re-roll any failed dice on one Expression roll (so if, for example, a Minstrel who rolls six dice and gets 2, 5, 6, 7, 8 and 9 can spend a point of Glamour to re-roll the 2, 5, 6 and 7).
 They also excel at soaking up the adulation of a crowd when performing, enjoying the benefit of the 8-again rule for any attempt to harvest Glamour from the emotions of the spectators during their own performance.

-Virtue: Charity.
-The Axe owes a debt to the world, and it's one he'll never be able to fully repay.
+Virtue: Generous (The Axe owes a debt to the world, and it's one he'll never be able to fully repay.
 You need spells, lessons, advice, backup, or a drinking buddy, and he's your man.
-He'll probably even pick up the tab.
+He'll probably even pick up the tab.)
+Vice: Gluttonous (Used to be Envy, but he's since grown out of the really pernicious aspects of that sin.
+He still lives hard and parties harder, though -- and damn if he doesn't still enjoy it.)

 Background: Tommy Lynch was born in 1959, in inner-city Belfast.
 His father (abusive) had a low-paying job in manufacturing; his mother (emotionally distant) took only a vague interest in her son's well-being, and he (sullen, rebellious teenager) wanted nothing more than to get out of town.
 At 16, two weeks before his GCSE's, he did so, hopping a ferry to Great Britain and hitching down to London.
 As is sometimes the case with teenagers in this situation, he didn't have a plan as such -- aside from making friends, drinking heavily, getting a retail gig at a record store, and attempting to pick up blondes -- but he was certainly a damn sight happier than he had been.